Skip to main content

 Utah Code § 63G-6a-707(3), (4) (2020)

-Exceptions to terms and conditions
+Exceptions to Terms and Conditions

 Offerors requesting exceptions or additions to the standard terms and conditions published in the request for proposals must include the exceptions and/or additions with the proposal response.
 Exceptions or additions submitted after the date and time for receipt of proposals will not be considered unless there is only one offeror that responds to the request for proposals, the exceptions and/or additions have been approved by the District’s legal counsel, and it is determined by the Board of Education or its designee that it is not beneficial to the District to republish the request for proposals.
 Offerors may not submit requests for exceptions and/or additions by reference to a vendor's website or URL.